igorquintaes/TibiaTools/README.md

 # Tibia Tools

 This applications provides usefull tools to any Tibia Player.
 Some of these tools, that requires an external data, requires a internet connection, buy overall it is not necessary.
 Also, Tibia Tools is a open source C# Windows Forms Project, that provides to everyone see all the application code and runs it safely.
 Remember only to download Tibia Tools in this project page on GitHub.

+- Multi-language support

+- Safe (Open Source)

+- Loot Splitter Calculator works offline (uses a internal database file, updated on 22/05/2017)

+- Does not break Tibia rules

 **#1 Tool: Loot Splitter Calculator**